CodeFork/EmailBeast/README.md

 EmailBeast
 ==========

-An open source email server written in C#.
+An open source email server component written in C#.

+License by MIT